bryzz42o/Pwnagotchi-custom-plugins/README.md

 #Add to config.toml

-https://github.com/bryzz42o/Pwnagotchi-custom-plugins/archive/master.zip #this goes in the link section of the custom plugins
+#this goes in the link section of the custom plugins: "https://github.com/bryzz42o/Pwnagotchi-custom-plugins/archive/master.zip",

-#main.plugins.wifi_honeypot.enabled = true

-#main.plugins.wifi_honeypot.ssid = "FreeWiFi"  # Customize the SSID as desired

-#main.plugins.wifi_honeypot.password_protected = false  # Set to true if you want the honeypot to be password protected

-#main.plugins.wifi_honeypot.beacon_interval = 0.1  # Adjust the beacon interval (in seconds) as needed

-#main.plugins.wifi_honeypot.max_clients = 10  # Maximum number of clients to support on the honeypot
+sudo pwnagotchi plugins update sudo pwnagotchi plugins install sigstr sudo pwnagotchi plugins upgrade

+#you should now see the plugin in your WebUI

+UPDATED!2ndMarch2024- Made the signal strength a bar similar to exp